shukerov/shukerov.github.io/source/blog/2018-10-01-setting-up-sublime-the-way-i-like-it.html.markdown

 Sublime has been the text editor I have been using for at least 2 years now, and it has always got the job done.
 While I am very happy with it, I will soon give a shot to VSCode.
 Why?
 Its good to change things up, and I hear a lot of good things about VSCode.
 Also I am getting tired of clicking cancel on the Sublime purchase pop-ups, and $80 is a steep price to pay for a poor college student.

-Use these links to skip to the section you are intersted in:
+Use these links to skip to the section you are interested in:

 * [Installation](#installation-first)
 * [Making Sublime the Default Text Editor](#sublime-default-te)